 get_report_yaml |

-Open a report and read its full YAML setup, including blocks, schedule, and recipients. |
+Open a report and read its full YAML: blocks, schedule, recipients, the lot. |

 create_report_yaml |

-Create a brand new report from YAML. |
+Create a new report from YAML. |

 update_report_yaml |

-Update an existing report. |
+Update an existing one. |

 preview_schedule |

-Show the next few times a recurrence rule (RRULE) would fire.
-Sanity-check before saving a schedule. |
+Show the next few times an RRULE would fire.
+Sanity check before you save a schedule. |

 run_report |

-Trigger a one-off report run right now. |
+Kick off a one-off run right now. |

 get_report_run_status |